Grown-ups love Minecraft, Deadpool, and slime as much as any average kid out there.

 Personalized ads are based on user activity.
 YouTube uses these to keep recommending you content you might enjoy.
 Its other type of ads is contextual, these don’t rely on user data and are rather tailored to the video itself.

-YouTube’s is the largest COPPA fee to date, mainly due to its growing popularity among children since its inception.
+YouTube’s fine is the largest COPPA fee to date, mainly due to its growing popularity among children since its inception.

 Earlier this year, TikTok was also served by the FTC with a $5.7 million fee for the same issue.